 If you want to learn how to make websites, we have good news for you: we are holding a two-day workshop for beginners!

-We believe the IT industry will greatly benefit from bringing more women into technology.
-We are trans-inclusive and encourage applications from all women and non-binary people.
-We want to give you an opportunity to learn how to program and possibly start on your way to become a programmer!
+We believe the IT industry will greatly benefit from bringing more women and other individuals from underrepresented groups into technology.
+We want to give you an opportunity to learn how to program and possibly start your way to become a programmer!

 Workshops are free of charge thanks to our sponsors.
-Applications are open until March 29th.
+Don't wait too long to apply: you can apply for the workshop only until February 26th!

 Anyone can apply for our event!
 You'll only need to bring your laptop.
 If you don't have one but are very motivated and intersted in participating, we encourage you to apply anyway and we will try to accommodate you.
 You don't need to know any technical stuff – our workshop is for people who are new to programming.